-Shortly after this, my family – mum, dad and my brother Simon, 18 months my elder – moved from our cottage in Cresswell (which I have no memory of given my age!) to a house in Widdrington Station, another village in Northumberland.
-My memories of Widdrington are overwhelmingly positive – we had a nice big garden (which backed directly onto the East Coast Mainline…it’s amazing how you can learn to ignore trains hurtling past you every few minutes), and we had at various points dogs, hamsters and even an aviary full of budgies.
-I went to first school in Ellington which was a short drive from Widdrington.
+Shortly after this, my family – my mum, dad and my brother Simon, 18 months my elder – moved from our cottage in Cresswell to a house in Widdrington Station, another village in Northumberland.
+I went to first school in Ellington, which was a short drive from Widdrington.

-By the time I started high school, I was a relatively accomplished piano player – I had been taking lessons since the age of eight (after my operation it was an appealing choice of hobby!) and made it up to Grade 5 before stress over exams at school caused me to quit taking lessons.
+By the time I started high school, I was a relatively accomplished piano player – I had been taking lessons since the age of eight and made it up to Grade 5 before stress over exams at school caused me to quit taking lessons.
 By high school, I also had a fairly good inkling that I might be gay.
 By the time I was 16, I had come out to all of my friends and most of my family.
-I don’t have any dramatic stories surrounding my coming out – undoubtedly a good thing – but I do remember, before coming out, going through the inevitable period of questioning the messages – explicit and implicit – which I had received in my life up until that point.
-Is it really okay for boys to like boys?
-For girls to like girls?
-Why didn’t anyone talk about this at school?
-I had developed a great trust in the education ‘system’ and was a very well-disciplined student.
-So, the fact that something so catastrophically central to my own existence had barely come up at school had made me wonder what on earth I had done wrong!
-Certainly the frame of mind of questioning the status quo is something which I have carried with me ever since.

 At A-level I studied English Literature, English Language, Maths and Chemistry.
 A 50/50 split between the arts and the sciences, as I saw it at the time.
-I was clear that I wanted to study at university afterwards.
+I knew I wanted to study at university afterwards.
 What I wasn’t clear about was what to study.
-I was as good at Maths as I was at English.
+I especially liked Maths and English.
 The decision was made easier when Simon went off to the University of Bath to study Maths.
 I couldn’t possibly do the same as him!
-So I went with English – specifically English Language, which eventually became Linguistics, after a year of being exposed to its wonders as an undergraduate at Lancaster University.
+So I went with English – specifically English Language – and went off to study at Lancaster University.